 Fig. 2.
 Legend text.

 Please note that the actual figures should be uploaded separately.
 Figures that are drawn or photographed professionally should be sent as JPG or PPT files.
 However, if an article receives approval for publication, files must be submitted as .tiff or .pdf.
 Each figure must have a caption explaining the figure.
-The preferred size of the images is 8 x 8 cm but 16.5 cm in width x 8 cm in length is also acceptable.
+The preferred size of the images is 8 × 8 cm, but 16.5 cm in width × 8 cm in length is also acceptable.
 It is authors' full responsibility to submit images of sufficient quality for accurate reproduction and to approve the final color galley proof.
 All images must be correctly exposed, sharply focused and prepared in files of 500 dpi or more.

 Table 1.
 Degree of vertigo control according to hearing outcomes at short-term follow-up